-The Asset Editor is the principle component of Guvnor's User-Interface.
-It consists of two main views Edit and Metadata.
+The Asset Editor is the principle component of the workbench User-Interface.
+It consists of two main views Editor and Overview.

-- The views - A: The editing area exactly what form the editor takes depends on the Asset type. - B : This menu bar contains various actions for the Asset; such as Saving, Renaming, Copy etc. - C: Different views for asset content or asset information. - Edit shows the main editor for the asset - Source shows the asset in plain DRL.
-Note: This tab is only visible if the asset content can be generated into DRL. - Config contains the model imports used by the asset. - Metadata contains the metadata view for this editor.
-Explained in more detail below.
+- The views - A: The editing area exactly what form the editor takes depends on the Asset type. - B : This menu bar contains various actions for the Asset; such as Saving, Renaming, Copy etc. - C: Different views for asset content or asset information. - Editor shows the main editor for the asset - Overview contains the metadata and conversation views for this editor.
+Explained in more detail below. - Source shows the asset in plain DRL.
+Note: This tab is only visible if the asset content can be generated into DRL. - Config contains the model imports used by the asset.